 The quality of food is also affected by the water content.
 Excess moisture can lower the products resistance to bacteria.
 This will shorten the shelf-life of the food, lower the quality and contribute to food waste.
 You can read more about Controlling the Moisture content of Food to Control Food Waste in our previous article.

 Best Method for Determination of Moisture Content in Food

 There are several methods for the determination of moisture content in food, depending on the needs of the business and specific test being carried out.

 - Distillation – Solvent with a high boiling point is mixed with the food.
 T water content is then boiled off, however this can cause an unwanted chemical reaction.
 Distillation can also be time consuming, and equipment will take up laboratory space.

 - Hydrometry – The moisture content is determined using the specific gravity of the food.
 This technique is limited to liquids such as brines and beverages.

 - Loss on Drying – Sample is weighed, heated and reweighed to measure the loss of mass after drying.
 Traditionally this is carried out using a drying oven however this can take hours out of production to allow the product to dry.
 Moisture analyzers for food analysis offer the ability to calculate loss on drying quickly and easily.

-Precisa’s moisture analyzers provide a fast and convenient way for the determination of moisture content in food.
+Precisa’s moisture analyzers provide a fast and convenient determination of moisture content in food.
 With the food industry in mind, each of our models is available with a halogen heating element without glass to meet industry guidelines.

 Our single device can provide accurate moisture analysis in minutes, saving both laboratory space and valuable time and allowing to production of food products to progress efficiently.

-With our moisture analyzers, moisture content can be measured in just 3 easy steps:
+With our moisture analyzers, moisture content can be determined in just 3 easy steps: